- Class Description and Learning Outcomes

 A short quiz will be given in the FIRST 8 minutes of EVERY class period.
-These quizzes are intended to encourage you to complete the preparation required for that day’s class.
-Thus, quizzes are “open notes” (but not “open book” or “open computer”) and will largely follow a module’s preparation guide (here’s an example).
+The intent of the quizzes is to encourage you to complete the preparation required for that day’s class.
+The quizzes are “open notes” (but not “open book” or “open computer”) and will largely follow a module’s preparation guide (here’s an example).
 I will tell you at the end of each class period about which module will form the next class period’s quiz.
 Missed quizzes or quizzes not completed in the first 8 minutes of class cannot be made up and quizzes taken from outside of the classroom will not be accepted.

-A homework assigment for each module will generally be due within one week of completing a module (exact due dates will be announced in class).
+A homework assigment for each module will be due within one week of completing a module (exact due dates will be announced in class).
 PRINTED homework assignments are due at the BEGINING of the due date class period.
 Late assignments (including not being turned in at the beginning of the class period) will be accepted ONLY until I post the answer key and with a 25% deduction in grade.
 Each assignment should follow the expectations outlined here.
 An assigment may receive a grade of 0 if it does not follow the required format or is difficult to follow.

 Each homework assigment is worth 10 points and will be graded in two parts.
 The first part is an assessment of completeness and formatting according to the following rubric.